Email us at [email protected]

 This method is originally known as the "Метод Замещающего Онтогенеза", which translates to English as Compensatory Ontogenesis Method.

-It has been used in Eastern Europe with success for more than 30 years.
+It has been used in Europe with success for more than 30 years.

 This method helps your child “replay” the critical developmental stages they missed—using physical movement to re-activate brain areas that didn’t get properly wired.

-Based on the Compensatory Ontogenesis Method used for 30+ years in Eastern Europe.
+Based on the Compensatory Ontogenesis Method used for 30+ years in Europe.

 Inspired by Dr. Alexander Luria.